 separately for Medicaid, a process that can, in some states, prove

-virtually impossible for a person who must go to work each day to
+complete for a person who must go to work each day.

 must usually go to hospital emergency rooms or public clinics for their